tizonia/tizonia-openmax-il/docs/sphinx-src/manual/soundcloud.rst

    # soundcloud.buffer_seconds = size of the audio buffer (in seconds) to use
    #                             while downloading streams.
 Default: 600.
    #                             Increase in case of cuts.

+``soundcloud.buffer_seconds``
+  This is the minimum size of the audio buffer (in seconds) that Tizonia will use while downloading the audio streams.
+It may be increased in case of cuts, but usually not required.
+Default: 600.

 OPTIONS
 -------